Victor Licata: Anti-drug propaganda

 Nevertheless, the role that marijuana had to play in the murders led it to be cited by proponents of anti-drug laws as evidence of "marijuana-crime-insanity".
 The case served to inspire media depictions of normal people driven to criminal insanity by the "evil weed" such as the notorious 1936 exploitation film Tell Your Children (a.k.a.
 Reefer Madness).

 In 1941, Cornell Woolrich under his pen name William Irish published the dime novel Marihuana: A Drug-Crazed Killer at Large.
 The story is about a man who goes on a murder spree after being exposed to marijuana for the first time.
 The book exploits the marijuana-crime-insanity trope popularized by drug prohibitionists who abused the Licata case as an example.

 The foremost proponent of the Licata story was Harry Anslinger, Commissioner of the Federal Bureau of Narcotics from 1930 until 1962, who abused the case to insist that marijuana usage caused insanity and criminality.
 In his highly influential 1937 article "Marijuana, Assassin of Youth" he wrote about Licata and his crimes.
 Anslinger reused the story during his testimony at the Congress hearings for the Marihuana Tax Act of 1937:

 Anslinger characterized Licata's hallucinations as a marijuana-induced dream in notes he took of the case:

 A twenty-one-year-old boy in FLORIDA killed his parents, two brothers and a sister while under the influence of a Marihuana "dream" which he later described to law enforcement officials.
 He told rambling stories of being attacked in his bedroom by "his uncle, a strange old woman and two men and two women," whom he said hacked off his arms and otherwise mutilated him; later in the dream, he saw "real blood" dripping from an axe.

-In the 1960s Anslinger served as the U.S. Representative to the United Nations Narcotics Commission from 1962 to 1964.
-In 1966, the United Nations publication Bulletin of Narcotics again referenced the Licata case in an article entitled "Marihuana and Crime".
-The article was written by Dr. James C. Munch, who was a member of the U.S. Bureau of Narcotics's Advisory Committee.
-In a chart appended to the article Munch wrote of "Cases of crimes in the United States after use, and under influence, of marihuana"; where Munch anonymously referenced the Licata killings, writing, "Murdered his father, mother, sister and two brothers with an ax, while under influence of marihuana.
-Didn't know of all this until next morning.
+In the 1960s, Anslinger served as the U.S. Representative to the United Nations Narcotics Commission from 1962 to 1964.
+In 1966, the United Nations publication Bulletin of Narcotics again referenced the Licata case in an article entitled "Marihuana and Crime."
+The article was written by Dr. James C. Munch, a member of the U.S. Bureau of Narcotics's Advisory Committee.
+In a chart appended to the article, Munch documented "Cases of crimes in the United States after use, and under the influence, of marihuana."
+In this chart, Munch anonymously referenced the Licata killings, stating, "Murdered his father, mother, sister, and two brothers with an ax, while under the influence of marihuana.
+Didn't know of all this until the next morning."

-Munch, a pharmacologist who had been employed by Food and Drug Administration, had testified on the pernicious effects of marijuana in the 1937 congressional Marijuana Tax Act hearings.
-His testimony came directly after Anslinger's appearance.
+Munch, a pharmacologist who had been employed by the Food and Drug Administration, had testified on the pernicious effects of marijuana during the 1937 congressional Marijuana Tax Act hearings.
+His testimony followed Anslinger's appearance at the hearings.